Lyme Disease 101: Transmission, Symptoms and Treatment

 • Blood test for Lyme disease

 “The treatment for Lyme disease varies depending upon the stage and symptoms.
 The rate of recovery may also vary based on similar factors.
-Recovery may take weeks to months after finishing the antibiotic for Lyme disease,” Miller says.
+Recovery may take weeks to months after finishing the antibiotic for Lyme disease,” Ree says.

 What is Chronic Lyme Disease?